- Darren Olson - President

 Blaine is responsible for coordination of resources, management of the processing department and leading select processing projects.
 Blaine works closely with software, technology and systems departments to ensure Key Seismic's latest proprietary developments are effectively utilized by the processing groups.
 Blaine has over 33 years of combined processing and management experience.
 He started his career with Veritas Seismic and has previously worked for SDP, Enertec and Precision.

 B.A. / M.A.
 Mathematics 1983 / 1985, Cambridge University, UK.

 Member of SEG, CSEG and EAGE

 Richard is responsible for ongoing development of leading edge processing technology for both PP and PS data at Key Seismic.
 He is a graduate of the University of Cambridge in the UK, where he obtained both a BA and an MA in mathematics.
 He also has a Ph.D. in geophysics from the University of Calgary.
-Richard has 31 years of experience in geophysical R&D, including responsibility for multicomponent R&D in both WesternGeco and CGGVeritas.
+Richard has over 34 years of experience in geophysical R&D, including responsibility for multicomponent R&D in both WesternGeco and CGGVeritas.
 His work has encompassed diverse areas including Q compensation, prestack time and depth imaging, post-stack inversion, multiple attenuation and P-wave anisotropy analysis.
 His most significant endeavours have been in the area of multicomponent processing, imaging and analysis.
 Richard has authored or co-authored a number of SEG, EAGE and CSEG papers on these topics.
 He is also a co-instructor of the Doodletrain course “Multicomponent Seismic Exploration in Western Canada”.